simonhauck/gradle-release-plugin/README.md

 2. For tagged commits, run your release procedure like publishing the artifacts.
     - Depending on your setup you can also do your release logic if the version does not have a snapshot suffix

+To trigger the release you can take inspiration from the following configuration.
+This task has two inputs for the release version and post release version.

 <details>
 <summary>Trigger Release Action</summary>